New York Liberty vs. Los Angeles Sparks Odds and Predictions

 Liberty vs. Sparks – Season Stats & Betting Trends

-The Liberty have been among the best teams in the "W" this season.
-They won four of their first six games.
-Since that solid start, they have produced eight wins across their last nine outings.
-Unfortunately, New York's recent eight-game winning streak ended on Tuesday night as this squad dropped a 99-93 decision against the Phoenix Mercury.
+At 13-3, the Liberty have the second-best record in the league coming into Saturday's action, leading the Minnesota Lynx by a slim half-game margin in the standings.
+New York saw an eight-game winning streak end with a 99-93 loss, courtesy of the Phoenix Mercury on Tuesday night.
+Fortunately, they bounced back with a 93-80 win over this same Sparks team on Thursday night.

-In that contest, Breanna Stewart played a solid game at both ends of the floor.
-She scored a team-high 28 points, along with four rebounds, five assists, five steals, and one block.
-She also shot 10-for-15 from the floor, including a perfect 4-for-4 effort from beyond the arc.
+In that contest, three of the Liberty's starting five scored in double figures.
+Sabrina Ionescu poured in a game-high 31 points, along with nine assists and two steals.
+She shot 11-for-19 from the field and an impressive 6-for-11 from beyond the arc.

-Although Sabrina Ionescu did not shoot the ball at an efficient clip (6-for-20 overall and 4-for-14 from deep), she did contribute 19 points, eight assists, and seven rebounds for a Liberty team whose starting five scored in double figures.
-New York held a 76-69 advantage after the third quarter but was outscored by a 30-17 margin in the final frame, paving the way for their third loss of the season.
+Jonquel Jones scored a solid performance, finishing with 22 points, eight assists, and seven boards.
+Two-time MVP, Breanna Stewart, contributed 17 points (6-for-13 FG), five rebounds, and five assists to go along with three blocked shots.
+New York led 43-36 at the break before taking over the game in the third quarter.
+In that period, they outscored Los Angeles by a 30-20 margin en route to their 13th win of the season.

-On the other side of this matchup, life has not been easy for the Sparks.
-After starting the 2014 campaign with a 4-7 record, the team has dropped each of its last four games, including a 79-70 loss to the Connecticut Sun on Tuesday night.
-In addition to their fourth straight loss, rookie forward Cameron Brink sustained a torn ACL injury and will miss the remainder of the 2024 season.
-A tough break for both Brink and the Sparks.
+On the other side of this matchup, the Sparks had a somewhat respectable 4-7 record through their first 11 games.
+Since that time, though, they have dropped each of their last five games, including the Thursday night meeting between these two ball clubs.

 Now that we have set the stage for this East vs. West matchup, let’s examine the betting trends for both sides.